spalit2025/research-mcp-client/README.md

 ## 🔄 Development

+### Adding New Servers
+1. Install the MCP server following its documentation
+2. Add server configuration to `server_config.json`
+3. Test the server independently
+4. Restart the chatbot to discover new tools

 ### Making Changes
 1. Edit `mcp_chatbot.py` for core functionality
+2. Update `server_config.json` for server configurations
-2. Update `pyproject.toml` for dependencies
+3. Update `pyproject.toml` for dependencies
-3. Test with your research server
+4. Test with your configured servers
-4. Update documentation as needed
+5. Update documentation as needed

-### Adding New Features
+### Server Development
-- The chatbot automatically discovers new tools from the MCP server
+- The chatbot automatically discovers new tools from any server
 - No client-side changes needed when server tools are updated
 - Focus on improving the chat interface and error handling
+- Consider server-specific error handling for better user experience

 ## 📦 Dependencies